High performance soundproof secondary windows

 Noise travels as a pressure wave through the air to reach your ears.
-By distorting this wave, and dissipating its energy, we can prevent it ever reaching you.
-High performance secondary windows work in combination with your current windows in order to make it as hard as possible for noise to penetrate your home.
+By distorting this wave, and dissipating its energy, we can prevent it from ever reaching you.
+Secondary windows work in combination with your current windows in order to make it as hard as possible for noise to penetrate your home.

 TILT & TURN MECHANISM

-Featuring a ‘tilt and turn’ system, the internal mechanism allows you to open the window however you like; from the top, bottom, left or right.
-Creating a total vacuum when closed, this not only prevents any draughts or heat loss, but reinforces soundproofing.
+Featuring a ‘tilt and turn’ system, the internal mechanism allows you to open the window however you like; from the top, bottom left or right.
+Creating a vacuum-like, not only prevents any draughts or heat loss but reinforces soundproofing.

-Constructed with triple layered pine timber, these secondary glazing units are not only designed to prevent swelling of the frames, but also to help dissipate soundwaves.
+Constructed with engineered laminated timber, these soundproof secondary glazing units are not only designed to prevent swelling of the frames but also to help dissipate soundwaves.